-The 2021 Tour de France route was unveiled on Sunday evening during a special edition of the French sports show Stade 2.
-The 108th edition of the race, set to run from June 26 to July 18 due to the rescheduled Tokyo Olympics, features a double-Mont Ventoux stage at its centrepiece – the first time the race has ever climbed 'The Giant of Provence' twice in one day.
+The 108th edition of the Tour de France is about to begin in Brest on June 26 and will conclude in Paris on July 18.
+This year's route will feature a double Mont Ventoux stage at its centrepiece – the first time the race has ever climbed 'The Giant of Provence' twice in one day.

 The race also adds more individual time trialling distance after several years of favouring climbing prowess.
 The 2020 route included a mere 36.2-kilometres of time trialling, while 2019 saw 54.8km against the clock, including a 27.6km team test.
 All in all, the 58km of time trialing in the 2021 Tour de France is the most since 2013, and the first time since 2017 that the race has included two TTs.

-Brittany will host the Grand Départ, with Brest hosting stage 1 before three further stages in the region, including a hilltop finish at Mûr-de-Bretagne.
-The day will also feature La Course by le Tour de France, with the women also finishing on the steep 'wall'.
+Brittany is set to host the Grand Départ, with Brest hosting stage 1 before three further stages in the region, including a hilltop finish at Mûr-de-Bretagne.

 Following a first week that features three likely chances for the sprinters in Pontivy, Fougères and Chateauroux, the Alps are next on the menu, with visits to Le Grand-Bornand and Tignes – the first summit finish of the race – on the menu.